johnnesky/beepbox/README.md

 ## Code

 The code is divided into several folders.
+Again, this bit is all the same as BeepBox.
+I will include the original excerpt again for reference.

 The synth/ folder has just the code you need to be able to play BeepBox songs out loud, and you could use this code in your own projects, like a web game.